1 First steps with Polars

 'Tail_Number']

-# Get a list of column dtype
+# Get a list of column dtypes

 flights.dtypes[:10]